 Castello Ginori di Querceto is a historic village near the sea coast of Tuscany (25 km) with famous seaside resorts such as Castiglioncello, with rocks, and Cecina, Marina di Bibbona, Donoratico and San Vincenzo with long sandy beaches, equipped and not equipped.
 The proximity to Volterra full of charm and to the small villages of Bolgheri and Castagneto Carducci, make Querceto the ideal starting point for interesting day trips.
 Furthermore our holiday homes are located close to Siena, Pisa, San Gimignano, Massa Marittima and other very characteristic towns, of the metalliferous hills.
 The surroundings of Querceto are ideal for those who enjoy walks in the middle of unspoilt nature.
 Our staff is at your disposal to show you the most recommended excursions.

 At our reception you can take two mountain bikes for hire and receive maps with details of those locations that make the Val di Cecina perfect for cycling enthusiasts.
-Not only the Val di Cecina offers also a full calendar of musical, artistic and gastronomic events suitable for youn and old in the summer but the historc village itself comes to life thanks to a varied program of art exhibitions, concerts, shows and cultural courses, all organized by the Accademia Libera Natura e Cultura.
+Not only the Val di Cecina offers a full calendar of musical, artistic and gastronomic events in summer but the historc village itself comes to life thanks to a varied program of art exhibitions, concerts and cultural courses, all organized by the Accademia Libera Natura e Cultura and by the Ginori Lisci family.

 Even families with children will find many proposals: from the water park Acqua Village in Cecina Mare at the fun park Cavallino Matto in Marina di Donoratico, from the zoological park Gallorose in Cecina to treetop trails of the Giardino Sospeso in Riparbella.